-Last year, there was a J. Crew ad with the company’s president and her little boy.
+Recently, there was a J. Crew ad with the company’s president and creative director Jenna Lyons painting the toenails of her son Beckett.
 She had painted his toenails pink and stated, “Lucky for me I ended up with a boy whose favorite color is pink.
 Toenail painting is way more fun in neon.”

 Although our two sons are now men and no longer little boys, I want to raise an alert.
 The world is feminizing our little boys and teaching little girls to be more masculine.
 Our culture is blurring the lines between genders and showering scorn on those that hold to the way God designed us to be man and woman.
 Clothing design, mainstream media, campus housing, marriage, and sports are only a few areas in which we see this happening.